-Come on, Garrett – this is 2012!
+Come on, Garrett – this is the 2020s!
 Consumers today demand choices.
 There used to be two flavors of M&Ms; now there are 12.
 There used to be 30 cable channels; now there are hundreds.

 The fact that Garrett still offers only three primary flavors of popcorn is positively obscene.
 I can go to a nearby amusement park and find more than 20 types of popcorn, including such amazing varieties as bubble gum and jelly bean.
 The grocery store has spicy Mexican popcorn.
 Revolution Brewing has bacon popcorn.
 Even at a rest stop on the Indiana turnpike, for crying out loud, I found pumpkin-flavored popcorn.

 Garrett should hire some flavor scientists and give us some real choices.
 Garrett could offer 30 flavors of popcorn and truly be the popcorn kings of America.
 Instead, they’re an overrated niche vendor just waiting for a more ambitious competitor to come along and knock them off.